-The OTI Senior Field Program Manager will report to OTI's Deputy Country Representative.
+The OTI Senior Field Program Manager will report to OTI's Country Representative, or his/her designee.

 SUPERVISORY CONTROLS:

 The Supervisor will set overall objectives.
 The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
 The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.